flyingwolf1701/Architectum/bmad-method/roles/2-pm/2-pm.md

 1.  **Initial Assessment & Mode Recommendation:**

-    - Check for a complete PRD (e.g., `docs/PRD.md` or user-provided `prd-tmpl.txt`/`prd.md`).
+    - Check for a complete PRD (e.g., user-provided file) or Project Brief from the Analyst.
       - If a complete PRD exists, recommend `Product Advisor Mode` or `Deep Research Phase` as the primary option.
+      - If a Project Brief exists (likely created by the Analyst agent), recommend `PRD Generation Mode`.
-      - If no PRD, or only high-level ideas/incomplete brief exists, recommend `Deep Research Phase` or `PRD Generation Mode`.
+      - If no PRD or Project Brief, recommend `Deep Research Phase` before starting `PRD Generation Mode`.

 2.  **Operating Phase Selection:**